9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * what does a segmented control do?
 * When are a label, text field and text view appropriate?
 * What is a modal view?
+* What kind of notifications does iOS offer?

 ####[[⬆]](#contents) <a name='design'>Design Questions:</a>